Best Banking Stocks to Buy in India

 COVID-19 has raised doubts on the banking sector’s ability to grow strongly with sound asset quality for the near term.
 Recently, prudent banks are preparing for an unforeseen rise in NPA which has kept provisions elevated impacting profitability and in the effort to be proactive many have already raised buffer capital.
 The already lagging economy kept business growth muted and this got further accentuated by lockdowns.
 Moratorium by RBI has certainly kept asset quality stable though revival in repayment when the moratorium ends remains an overhang.
 Moratorium is expected to create a new cycle of bad loans in the entire banking industry.

 The sector as whole is likely to witness new NPLs especially from industries like airlines, hotels, entertainment, leveraged corporates in real estate, power, NBFCs as well as unsecured retails to an extent.
 Hence, the process of recovery could certainly be delayed.
-However, in order to provide further support to the borrowers, RBI is mulling a one-time loan restructuring scheme.
+However, in order to provide further support to the borrowers, banks have provided one-time loan restructuring scheme.
 But how that works and how many borrowers repay their loans only time will tell.
 The possibility of defaults will certainly pressurise this sector as a whole but the moat and ALM experience that each of them carry will certainly enable growth over the long term.

-In order to get exposure to best Indian banking stocks, you would need a total of Rs.
-19,595.70 for the below curated portfolio as of December 04, 2020.
+In order to get an exposure to best Indian banking stocks, you would need a total of Rs.
+21,904 for the below curated portfolio as of February 13, 2021.

 Detailed table with various parameters for Best Bank Stocks to Buy now in India